nametree

 Zola tranquil, calm

-Zora modern coinage; forever tied to author Zora Neale Hurston, a literary favorite
+Zora dawn, from the Slavic word zora; forever tied to author Zora Neale Hurston, a literary favorite

 Zuri beautiful; a beloved modern Swahili virtue name